kariwari/boilerplate-django-fullstack/README.md

 Access the application in your browser at `http://localhost:8000`.

+## Running with Docker

+This project can also be run using Docker.
+Follow these steps:

+1. Make sure you have Docker and Docker Compose installed on your system.

+2. Build the Docker image:

+    ```bash
+    docker compose build
+    ```

+3. Run the containers:

+    ```bash
+    docker compose up
+    ```

+4. The application will be available at `http://localhost:8000`.

+5. To run migrations inside the Docker container:

+    ```bash
+    docker compose run web python manage.py makemigrations
+    docker compose run web python manage.py migrate
+    ```

+6. To create a superuser:

+    ```bash
+    docker compose run web python manage.py createsuperuser
+    ```

+> **Note**: The Docker setup includes a Redis container for background tasks.

 ## Customization

 - Add new apps by running `python manage.py startapp app_name`